turingschool/mod-0-project-be/section2/reflection.md

 ## Section 2 Reflection

 1. What are two points from the Growth Mindset article and/or video that either resonated with you, or were brand new to you?
++ S.M.A.R.T. goals - specific, measureable, acheivable, relevant, time-bound (article)
++ When you want to give up, remember the struggle is normal and good - it doesn't make you a bad developer (video)

 2. In which ways do you currently demonstrate a Growth Mindset?
 In which ways do you _not_?
+* I really appreciated both the video and the article as I struggle with not giving up, or asking questions immediately when I don't get something right away.
+They both highlighted the value in struggling and how it's a sign of learning and growth.
+I also like how closely related to meditation the growth mindset is.

 3. What is a conditional statement?
 Give three examples.
+- they evaluate to true or false 1. == 2. >= 3. <=

 4. Why might you want to use an if-statement?
+* in order to control conditional instructions, or instructions that change depending on the input/answer

 5. What is the Ruby syntax for an if statement?
+`if`
+  `puts ""`
+`end`
 6. How do you add multiple conditions to an if statement?
+- using `else` and `elsif`
 7. Provide an example of the Ruby syntax for an if/elsif/else statement:
+`if`
+  `puts ""`
+`elsif`
+  `puts ""`
+`else`
+   `puts`
+`end`